Art and Mental Health: Healing Through Creativity

 1. COVID-19 Pandemic Response

 The COVID-19 pandemic brought unprecedented challenges to mental health and emotional well-being.
-Art therapy emerged as a valuable tool for individuals and communities to navigate the complex emotional landscapes brought about by the crisis.
-Many people turned to creative expression as a means of coping with anxiety, isolation, and uncertainty.
+Art therapy emerged as a valuable tool for individuals and communities to navigate the crisis’s complex emotional landscapes.
+Many people turned to creative expression to cope with anxiety, isolation, and uncertainty.
 It provided an outlet for processing emotions and finding solace in a time of upheaval.

 2. Schools

 Art therapy has found a valuable place in educational settings, where schools recognise its therapeutic benefits for students of all ages.
 It fosters emotional intelligence and stress-coping mechanisms.
-Art therapy also equips students with essential tools for self-expression and emotional regulation by promoting mental well-being, contributing to their overall development.
+By promoting mental well-being, art therapy also equips students with essential tools for self-expression and emotional regulation, contributing to their overall development.

 3. Healthcare Facilities